stefvanbuuren/fimdbook/README.md

-## Flexible Imputation of Missing Data, Second Edition
+## Flexible Imputation of Missing Data, Online Version

 This repository contains the R Markdown source for the online version of *Flexible Imputation of Missing Data, Second Edition*